DigitalPublishingToolkit/TOD15-Online-Courtship/md/15_Chin.md

 interactions had broadened their sense of identity only 26 percent of American respondents reported to have this benefit.

-Yet despite China’s exponential growth of its Internet population, and enthusiastic embrace of social media, our understandings of online relationships are mostly limited to studies based in the Western context.
+Yet despite China’s exponential growth of its Internet population and enthusiastic embrace of social media, our understandings of online relationships are mostly limited to studies based in the Western context.
 The development of the information and communication (ICT)